zerustech/http-cache-tutorial/README.md

 ::: info-box note

-NOTE: when running test cases with `run.sh` or `test.sh`, the varnish cache server and php builtin web servers well be started and stopped automatically.
+NOTE: when running test cases with `run.sh` or `test.sh`, the varnish cache server and php builtin web servers will be started and stopped automatically.

 :::